jonathanhines/midtown/services/mva.markdown

 ### Social Work Assessment & Treatment Planning (OCF-18s) {#assessment}

 You'll receive in-home or in-clinic assessments of your bio-psycho-social functioning before and after the accident, identifying areas of related loss and psychological injury and their implications on your particular circumstances.
 You'll also receive a customized treatment plan toward restoring productive and meaningful living.
+[Email](mailto:admin@midtowncounselling.ca) or [call](tel:2263133335) to get started.

 </div>
 </div>